LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/Tutorials/templatesTutorial.md

 ---
-pagename: Getting Started Tutorial
+pagename: Templates Tutorial
 redirect_from:
 Keywords:
 sitesection: Documents
 categoryname: "Agent Experience & Bots"
 documentname: Conversation Builder
-subfoldername: Conversation Libraries
+subfoldername: Tutorials
-permalink: conversation-builder-conversation-libraries-getting-started-tutorial.html
+permalink: conversation-builder-tutorials-templates-tutorial.html
 indicator: both
 ---

+In this tutorial, you will see the steps involved in using pre-made automation templates with Conversation Builder.

+You will choose a template, review what the template includes, configure the items that must be unique to your own deployment, and connect to LiveEngage.

-### Creating a Bot from a Library
+### Create a Bot from a Template

 1. Create a new automation